On the convergence of the Metropolis-Hastings Markov chains

-The Metropolis-Hastings algorithm invented by Nicholas Metropolis at al. \cite{origin-2} and W. Keith Hastings \cite{origin-1} is one of the best recognized techniques in the statistical applications (see e.g. \cite{basic-1,book-13,advanced-1,book-14,book-9,basic-3,book-12,paper-1,book-16}).
-Throughout this paper we shall assume that the following condition are valid.
+The Metropolis-Hastings algorithm invented by Nicholas Metropolis at al. \cite{origin-2} and W. Keith Hastings \cite{origin-1} is one of the best recognized Markov chain Monte Carlo (MCMC) techniques in the statistical applications (see e.g. \cite{basic-1,book-13,advanced-1,book-14,book-9,basic-3,book-12,paper-1,book-16}).
+Throughout this paper we shall assume that the following conditions are valid.

 { $\mathcal{H}$:} Let $(\mathbb{X},\mathcal{A},\lambda)$ be some measure space with a $\sigma$-finite measure $\lambda$.
 Assume we are given a \textit{target} probability distribution on $(\mathbb{X},\mathcal{A})$ which is absolutely continuous with respect to $\lambda$ with density $\pi(\cdot):\mathbb{X}\rightarrow\mathbb{R}_{+}$ for which $\pi(x)>0$ for all $x\in\mathbb{X}$.
 Assume also we are given an absolutely continuous with respect to $\lambda$ \textit{proposal} distribution on $(\mathbb{X},\mathcal{A})$ which density $q(\cdot|x):\mathbb{X}\rightarrow\mathbb{R}_{+}$ is set conditionally to $x\in\mathbb{X}$.
 It is assumed that $q(\cdot|\cdot):\mathbb{X}\times\mathbb{X}\rightarrow \mathbb{R}_{+}$ is jointly $\mathcal{A}\times\mathcal{A}$ measurable (see e.g. \cite{basic-2}). $\Box$